jaazpa3/handtracker/README.md

-handtracker
+Hand Tracker
 ===========

 Spring 2013 Olin College Software Design Project

 Works on Windows 7

-handDetection.py - uses images processing on a computer's webcam to track your hand, control the computer's cursor and change the volume.
+Uses image processing using the OpenCV library on a computer's webcam to track your hand, control the computer's cursor and change the volume.